hafizhaqolby/books-recommendation/README.md

 ---

 ## 📂 Data Understanding

+The dataset used is [GoodBooks-10k](https://www.kaggle.com/datasets/zygmunt/goodbooks-10k), which contains book metadata and user ratings.

 The dataset used includes the following:
 - `books.csv`: Contains metadata of books such as `title`, `authors`, `average_rating`.